-In support of the health system and public health components of Objective I and Objective 2, funding in this category assists with a wide range of interventions to treat those ill with COVID-19 and to prevent further transmission, both in health facilities and in communities.
-Examples of activities supporting these objectives include:
+In support of the health system and public health components of Objectives I and 2 of the Framework, funding in this category focuses on a wide range of interventions to treat those ill with COVID-19 and to prevent further transmission among and across communities.
+This includes funding to support the delivery of more than 200 million Pfizer vaccine doses in 2021, with 800 million more planned in 2022.
+Examples of other activities supporting these objectives include:

-- Vaccine procurement, distribution, and deployment - Development of national vaccines strategies - Increased oxygen capacity - Strengthened supply chains - Community mobilization, risk communication, and vaccine awareness campaigns - Infection prevention and control in communities and health facilities, including through continuity of water, sanitation, and hygiene services - Health workforce training
+- Vaccine procurement, distribution, and deployment - Development of national vaccines strategies - Increased oxygen capacity - Strengthened supply chains - Community mobilization, risk communication, and vaccine awareness campaigns - Infection prevention and control in communities and health facilities, including through continuity of water, sanitation, and hygiene services - Health workforce training - Diagnostic test kit procurement, laboratory and diagnostics strengthening, and support for sample transport networks - Support for genomic sequencing and surveillance activities

-AS OF OCTOBER 4, 202 I, USAID'S RELATED NET INVESTMENTS INCLUDE:
+AS OF JANUARY 3, 2022, USAID'S RELATED NET INVESTMENTS INCLUDE:

-- \$420.9 million from the COVID Supplemental to support critical health activities in over 120 countries, including, but not limited to: risk communication and community engagement infection prevention and control, case management, surveillance, and laboratory and diagnostics strengthening. - \$4 billion in FY 2021 funding2 to Gavi, the Vaccine Alliance, to support the purchase of vaccines for donation via COVAX, as well as vaccine readiness activities to ensure that doses can be administered quickly and effectively in up to 92 low- and middle-income countries.
-Of this, \$3.5 billion supports the procurement of vaccines and \$500 million supports vaccine readiness and delivery. - \$1.5 billion in ARP funds, in addition to \$2 billion from Gavi, to support the United States' (June 2021) procurement of 500 million doses for distribution through COVAX to up to 100 countries, including African Union Member States. - \$332 million in ARP funds to respond to COVID-19 hotspots around the world through the provision of critical commodities and technical assistance.
-This includes assistance to India, and other countries in South Asia, South America, and Sub-Saharan Africa. - \$400 million in ARP funds to address the most urgent vaccine delivery and country readiness needs in low and lower-middle income countries and to support developing countries in their continued efforts to mitigate the transmission of COVID-19 and reduce related morbidity and mortality.
+- \$1.5 billion in ARP funds, in addition to \$2 billion from Gavi, to support the United States' (June 2021) procurement of 500 million Pfizer doses for distribution through COVAX to up to 100 countries, including African Union Member States. - \$414.5 million in ARP funds to provide COVID-19 rapid responses for urgent healthcare needs and critical commodities and technical assistance in COVID-19 hotspots, including to India, and other countries in South Asia, South America, and Sub-Saharan Africa. - \$400 million in ARP funds to address the most urgent vaccine delivery and country readiness needs in low- and lower-middle-income countries and support developing countries in their continued efforts to mitigate the transmission of COVID-19 and reduce related morbidity and mortality.